richardroyal/redeploy_wordpress_dandelion/readme.md

 4. Delete dandelion revision file on server
 5. Deploy with dandelion

-This allows you to easily re-deploy a fresh copy of the project files to the server directly over the old files to force reset and potentially compromised files.
+This allows you to easily re-deploy a fresh copy of the project files directly over the files on the server fixing any compromised files.

 ### Usage